smithy-lang/smithy/docs/source/spec/core.rst

     path    :`identifier` *("." `identifier`)

-The following example defines a paginated operation which uses a result wrapper where the output token and items are indicated with paths.
+The following example defines a paginated operation which uses a result wrapper where the output token and items are referenced by paths.

 .. tabs::